defuse/defuse.github.io/content/pages/overview.md

 - https://forum.zcashcommunity.com/t/payment-gateway-btc-pay/40207

+### paywithz.cash

+A list of stores and services that accept Zcash is maintained at [paywithz.cash](https://paywithz.cash/).

 ### Proof of Stake Design

 Electric Coin Company has proposed that Zcash transitions to Proof of Stake (PoS) in